Alok1721/oops/python/proj/GetSetDelivery/README.md

 The cost should be computed efficiently, ideally by updating the total cost incrementally when deliveries are added, rather than recalculating it each time getTotalCost() is called.

 ---

+## Problem Statement:2
+--follow_up:
+**1.PayUptoTime(upToTime)**:settle the cost of all deliveries that end on or before the upToTime.and return the total cost settled.
+**2.getCostToPaid**: return total cost of deliveries that have not settled